Metro Channel

-Metro Channel (formerly Lifestyle (Network), visually rendered in its logo in all capital letters as METRO CHANNEL) is a Philippine pay television channel based in Quezon City.
+Metro Channel (formerly Lifestyle (Network) and stylized in all capital letters) is a Philippine pay television channel based in Quezon City.
 It is owned by Creative Programs Inc., a subsidiary of media conglomerate ABS-CBN Corporation.
 Its programming is composed primarily of lifestyle and entertainment shows targeted to upscale women.

 The channel was officially launched on April 2, 2018, and it was named after Metro Magazine, one of the leading lifestyle magazines in the country published by ABS-CBN Publishing.
 The channel became available on G Sat Channel 70 on October 5, 2020 and on January 4, 2021, on Cignal Channel 69 replacing the channel space of Disney XD Asia.
-A video on demand service for Metro Channel shows are available via IWantTFC.
+A video on demand service for Metro Channel shows are available via iWant.